ajesler/Arduino-RGBEffects/READEME.md

 # RGBEffects

 A library for displaying colour effects using RGB LEDs.
+The main motivation for writing this was to learn how to write an Arduino library, and tidy up the code for a remote controlled LED lamp project.

 ## Usage